SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2017.md

 The Scrum Master[ScrumTeam,ScrumMaster] ensures that the Development Team[ScrumTeam,Developers] has the meeting, but the Development Team[ScrumTeam,Developers] is responsible[ScrumTeam,Developers,Responsible] for conducting the Daily Scrum[ScrumEvents,DailyScrum].
 The Scrum Master[ScrumTeam,ScrumMaster] teaches the Development Team[ScrumTeam,Developers] to keep the Daily Scrum[ScrumEvents,DailyScrum] within the 15-minute[Timebox] time-box[Timebox].

-The Daily Scrum[ScrumEvents,DailyScrum] is an internal meeting for the Development Team[ScrumTeam,Developers].
+The Daily Scrum[ScrumEvents,DailyScrum] is an internal meeting for the Development Team[ScrumTeam,Developers,ScrumEvents,DailyScrum,Attendees].
 If others are present, the Scrum Master[ScrumTeam,ScrumMaster] ensures that they do not disrupt the meeting.

 Daily Scrums[ScrumEvents,DailyScrum] improve communications, eliminate other meetings[ExtendScrum,OtherMeetings], identify impediments[Impediments] to development for removal, highlight and promote quick decision-making, and improve the Development Team's[ScrumTeam,Developers] level of knowledge.